stride3d/stride-docs/en/manual/files-and-folders/project-packages/create-a-package.md

 ### [Command line](#tab/command-line)

-If your IDE of choice isn't included on this page, you can create a new package from the terminal instead via the `dotnet` command.
+If your IDE of choice isn't included on this page, you can create a new project package from the terminal instead via the `dotnet` command.

 ```bash
 dotnet new classlib --name MyGame.MyLibrary
 ```

-You also need to add it to your solution.
+You will also need to add it to your project's solution file.

 ```bash
 dotnet sln add MyGame.MyLibrary
 ```

 > [!WARNING]
-> The created package **will be missing references to Stride libraries**!
+> The created project package **will be missing references to Stride libraries**!
 You will have to add them yourself.

 > [!WARNING]
-> Creating a package through the command line **won't create the `.sdpkg` file** nor the *> *Assets** and **Resources** folders!
+> Creating a project package through the command line **won't create the `.sdpkg` file** nor the **Assets** and **Resources** folders!
 Make sure to create them yourself.
 >
 > Here is a template for the `.sdpkg` file.
+Change **MyGame.MyLibrary** to the name of your package.
+For more information on how to configure this file, visit the [package properties page](package-properties.md).
 >
 > ```yaml
 > !Package